hewliyang/fyp-typst/preliminaries.typ

 === Fourier Transform

-The *Continuous Fourier Transform (CFT)* is used to decompose a continuous signal such as an audio signal into its constituent frequencies.
+The *Fourier Transform* is used to decompose a continuous signal such as an audio signal into its constituent frequencies.
 It is defined as:

 $
   X(f) = integral_(-infinity)^infinity x(t) exp{-i 2 pi} upright(d)t